Here are the questions asked by community members. Read on to see the answers provided by the ThriftyFun community.

 Boston Terriers can have trouble with their urinary tract issues, so a vet is a good thing

 but it sounds like he is somewhat rejecting the crate training.
 Is it possible that you could avoid the crate training and put him outside?
-If he's doing well about not going in the house, then maybe it's time to change the training methodology

 I found this adorable article about crate training.
 Here is the link: